 My first IC job was working in the team responsible for European and South American Comms at Visteon, an automotive company that had spun off from Ford.

-I was thrown in at the deep end and learnt so much as part of a Global team communicating with skilled frontline workers in factories.
+I was thrown in at the deep end and learned so much as part of a Global team communicating with skilled frontline workers in factories.

-It’s no longer about our bylines, but how we facilitate conversations and connections in organisations.
+It’s no longer about our bylines, but how we facilitate conversations and connections in organizations.

 Technology has accelerated that change and helped us equip employees with the ability to share their stories themselves.